weusethat/we-use-that/_posts/2012-07-26-cloudkick.md

 ##What software do you use to run your business?

-We built Cloudkick mainly on [Slicehost](http://www.slicehost.com/) and [Rackspace](http://www.rackspace.com/) although we used Amazon for some stuff.
-[Zerigo](http://www.zerigo.com/) provides API DNS management, we used that for quite a bit of stuff.
-We used it with Fabric so that we could provision a server and a DNS automatically.
+We built Cloudkick mainly on [Slicehost](http://www.slicehost.com/) and [Rackspace](http://www.rackspace.com/) although we used Amazon a bit as well.
+[Zerigo](http://www.zerigo.com/) provides API DNS management, we used it with Fabric so that we could provision a server and a DNS automatically.
 Moving up the stack a little bit we used [Mailchimp](http://mailchimp.com/) for sending emails, [Salesforce](http://mailchimp.com/) for our CRM, a startup called [Leftronic](https://www.leftronic.com/) for our dashboards, [Olark](http://www.olark.com/) for customer chat.
 [PagerDuty](http://www.pagerduty.com/) for our on call tracking.

 Special shout out to [Tarsnap](http://www.tarsnap.com/), which is awesome, probably the coolest thing we used.
 They solve a pretty difficult technical problem and do it correctly.